abwood/devlog/PBR.md

 The specular_btdf should look very familiar, this is essentially the specular_brdf function, but we've modified it to be calculated with the light vector mirrored on the surface, and flipped our hemisphere of acceptable values (via the `heaviside`).
 The `microfacetDistribution` and `geometricOcclusion` are the same functions defined above.
 You may be tempted to simplify things and send different inputs into the specular_brdf function, but that unused `float ior` input is foreshadowing for changes that we will make to extend this effect to include refraction.

-To factor the `specular_btdf` into our material, we will need to mix the resulting value with the `diffuse_brdf`.
+To factor the `specular_btdf` into our material, we will need to mix the resulting value with the `diffuse_brdf` based on the transmissionFactor defined on the material.

 ```GLSL
     float transmissionFactor = pbrInputs.transmissionFactor;